Wyoming State Fair

 The 2012 State Fair, the centennial of the event, was held from August 11-18th, with singer Dierks Bentley headlining the first ever sold-out concert at the fair in Douglas.

 The 101st fair opened on August 10, 2013.
 It hosted the country musicians Hunter Hayes and Brantley Gilbert.

 Despite the COVID-19 pandemic in 2020, the fair resisted cancellation.
 Since that year, masks are required and all attendees must adhere to social distancing guidelines.

-The state fair is officially sanctioned by the Wyoming Department of Agriculture.
+The state fair is overseen by the Wyoming State Fair Governing Board which was created via statute in the 2018 legislative session.

-During the fair, a maximum of 455 camping places are available on the south side of the fairgrounds; parking space is limited.
+During the fair, a maximum of 460 camping places are available on the south side of the fairgrounds; parking space is limited.